 We encourage you to explore ways to help save more lives from cancer that can also benefit you and your family.
 You may receive more benefits than you thought possible.
-Various opportunities can provide you income, reduce tax liability, diversify assets, and so much more.
-If you have any questions, please call the estate and gift planning representative in your area at 1-800-227-1885 or refer your professional advisor directly to us.
+Various opportunities can provide you with income, reduce tax liability, diversify assets, and so much more.
+If you have any questions, please call an estate and gift planning representative in your area at 1-800-227-1885 or refer your professional advisor directly to us.

-Gift to Charity Immediate Income Tax Benefits Capital Gains Tax Benefits Potential Estate Tax Benefit Receive Income Additional Benefits Direct Contributions Cash • • • Immediate impact on charity, or you can use to fund gift arrangement Appreciated Securities • • • • Immediate impact on charity for pennies on the dollar, or you can use to fund gift arrangement Real Estate • • • • Immediate impact on charity for pennies on the dollar, or you can use to fund gift arrangement Personal Property • • • • Immediate impact on charity, if related use, or charity can sell and bypass capital gains tax Business Interests • • • • Immediate impact on charity, or charity can arrange bargain sale Partnership Interests • • • • Immediate impact on charity, or charity can arrange bargain sale Mineral Interests • • • • Immediate impact on charity and may be used to fund gift arrangement Life Insurance • • • Can be used as current gift, future contribution, or wealth replacement Life Income Gift Strategies Charitable Gift Annuity • • • • • Simple income arrangement; one-life, two-life, and deferred options Charitable Annuity Trust • • • • • Fixed payout; can add to trust; multiple beneficiaries Charitable Remainder Unitrust • • • • • Variable payout; can add to trust; multiple beneficiaries Charitable Lead Trust • • • • Immediate impact by providing income to charity(ies); asset passes back to heirs Deferred Opportunities Life Insurance • • • Can be used as current gift, future contribution, or wealth replacement Retirement Plan • • • • Preserve lesser-taxed assets for heirs; avoid double taxation; easy future gift Life Estate Agreement • • • • Continue to use property in life; receive current tax benefits Bequests (Gifts by Will) • • Flexible, simple, and most popular planned gift option
+Gift to Charity Immediate Income Tax Benefits Capital Gains Tax Benefits Potential Estate Tax Benefit Receive Income Direct Contributions Additional Benefits Cash • • • Immediate impact on charity, or you can use to fund gift arrangement Appreciated Securities • • • • Immediate impact on charity for pennies on the dollar, or you can use to fund gift arrangement Donor Advised Fund • • • • Charitable investment account, eligible to take an immediate tax deduction Real Estate • • • • Immediate impact on charity for pennies on the dollar, or you can use to fund gift arrangement Personal Property • • • • Immediate impact on charity, if related use, or charity can sell and bypass capital gains tax Business Interests • • • • Immediate impact on charity, or charity can arrange bargain sale Partnership Interests • • • • Immediate impact on charity, or charity can arrange bargain sale Mineral Interests • • • • Immediate impact on charity, and may be used to fund gift arrangement Life Insurance • • • Can be used as current gift, future contribution, or wealth replacement Life Income Gift Strategies Charitable Gift Annuity • • • • • Simple income arrangement; one-life, two-life, and deferred options Charitable Annuity Trust • • • • • Fixed payout; can add to trust; multiple beneficiaries Charitable Remainder Unitrust • • • • • Variable payout; can add to trust; multiple beneficiaries Charitable Lead Trust • • • • Immediate impact by providing income to charity(ies); asset passes back to heirs Deferred Opportunities Life Insurance • • • Can be used as current gift, future contribution, or wealth replacement Retirement Plan • • • • Preserve lesser-taxed assets for heirs; avoid double taxation; easy future gift Life Estate Agreement • • • • Continue to use property in life; receive current tax benefits Bequests (Gifts by Will) • • Flexible, simple, and most popular planned gift option